jpolton/NEMO_docs/docs/AMM60_restarts_and_XIOS_dev.rst

 In particular I want to rerun the June 2012 period (when there was a cruise) and output lots of virtual moorings for Jo Hopkins’ student (David) to analyse the shelf break processes.

+NOTE:

+Outputting 3305 moorings using XIOS 1d techniques failed.
+Tried distributing moorings across different numbers of files.
+Tried varying the processor allocation to XIOS.
+There were either walltime issues or memory problems.
+This might be fixed in xios-2...
+In the end outputted the data as a masked 3D spatial array, though not a elegant it was fast and worked!

 PLAN: